 My teaching practice is inspired by the Reggio Emilia philosophy, RIE and a number of inspirational professionals throughout Aotearoa, New Zealand.

-I live on the beautiful Pohutukawa Coast in Beachlands with my husband David and our four children - Alyssa, Grayson, Jayden and Carleigh along with our many pets who share our home.
+I live on the beautiful Pohutukawa Coast in Beachlands with my husband David and our five children - Alyssa, Grayson, Jayden, Carleigh and Kyrie along with our many pets who share our home.

-As a Mum of four I fully appreciate the many pressures placed on families.
+As a Mum of five I fully appreciate the many pressures placed on families.
 Come and visit us to see how we can become part of your extended family!

 I have been with Treetops ELC as an administrator since 2016.
 I am married to Tony and we have three gorgeous daughters.